 EDUC 2200 Preclinical Experience Level 1 with Seminar.
 (Formerly 200) This preclinical experience introduces the candidate to K-12 education through active observation and analysis of the learning environment, instructional planning, and student learning.
 Candidates are expected to exhibit professionalism throughout all components of the experience.
-Experience includes directed activities in off-campus school settings and oncampus seminars.
+Experience includes directed activities in off-campus school settings and on-campus seminars.
 Personal transportation is required.
 Prerequisite Main Campus: Checkpoint 1 - Pre-Admission to TEP; 30 or more credit hours; or department approval.
 1 semester credit hour/s.
 Engaged Learning.
-Typically offered: Fall and Spring Terms.
+Campus: MAIN

 EDUC 2205 Educational Foundations.
 (Formerly 205) This introductory course in education will introduce teacher education candidates to the historical, philosophical, social, and the legislative foundations of education.
 Prerequisite Main Campus: Checkpoint 1 - Pre-Admission to TEP; 30 or more credit hours; or department approval.
 3 semester credit hour/s.
-Typically offered: Fall and Spring Terms.
 Course Repeatable.
-Maximum number of units allowed 3.
+Maximum number of units allowed 3 Campus: MAIN

 EDUC 2207 Introduction to Education Seminar.
-(Formerly 207) This course is a survey of the teaching profession through exploration of critical issues in education, the K-12 school environment, and the Benedictine

-University Teacher Education Program (TEP).
+(Formerly 207) This course is a survey of the teaching profession through exploration of critical issues in education, the K-12 school environment, and the Benedictine University Teacher Education Program (TEP).
 This course also introduces the state and national teaching and learning standards including licensure requirements for becoming a teacher.
 Prerequisite Main Campus: Checkpoint 1 - Pre-Admission to TEP; 30 or more credit hours; or department approval.
 1 semester credit hour/s.
-Typically offered: Fall, Spring and Summer Terms.
+Campus: MAIN

 EDUC 2210 Educational Psychology.
 (Formerly 210/241) The purpose of this course is to show individuals how educational psychology can improve their all-important role as an educational decision maker.
 In this course students will explore various theoretical perspectives and research findings on how students develop throughout the elementary and secondary years, how they differ from one another in ways that affect their classroom performance, how they learn most effectively, what things motivate them, and how their learning and achievement can best be measured and evaluated.
-Prerequisite Main Campus: Checkpoint 1 - Pre-Admission to TEP; 30 or more credit hours; or department approval.
-3 semester credit hour/s.
-Typically offered: Fall and Spring Terms.
+Prerequisite Main Campus: Checkpoint 1 - Pre-Admission to TEP; 30 or more credit hours; or department approval 3 semester credit hour/s.
+Campus: MAIN

 EDUC 2215 Technology for Teachers.
 (Formerly 215) This course introduces and provides practical experience with digital learning tools that support teaching and learning.
 These tools will connect the students with professional content, resources, and tools to personalize their teaching and learning.
-Prerequisite Main Campus: Checkpoint 2 - Admission to TEP; 60 or more credit hours; or department approval.
+Prerequisite Main Campus: Checkpoint 2 -Admission to TEP; 60 or more credit hours; or department approval.
 3 semester credit hour/s.
-Typically offered: Fall and Spring Terms.
+Campus: MAIN

 EDUC 2260 Educating Students with Exceptionalities.
 (Formerly 260) This course provides candidates with an introduction to the learning and behavioral characteristics of children and youth with diverse disabilities, including those with learning disabilities, emotional and behavioral disorders, intellectual disabilities, communication disorders, physical disabilities, autism spectrum disorders, multiple disabilities, and gifted and talented abilities.
 It examines the impact of disability on learning and instruction and presents tactics that can be used to differentiate curricula and instruction in ways that foster the personal and educational success of all learners.
-Prerequisite Main Campus: Checkpoint 1 - Pre-Admission to TEP; 30 or more credit hours; or department approval.
-3 semester credit hour/s.
+Prerequisite Main Campus: Checkpoint 1 - Pre-Admission to TEP; 30 or more credit hours; or department approval 3 semester credit hour/s.
 Teacher & Core.
-Typically offered: Fall and Spring Terms.
 Course Repeatable.
-Maximum number of units allowed 3
+Maximum number of units allowed 3 Campus: MAIN